GenericMappingTools/gmt/doc/rst/source/begin.rst

 .. _begin-prefix:

 *prefix*
-    Name-stem used to construct the single final figure name.
-The extension is appended automatically from your *formats* selection(s) [gmtsession].
+    Name-stem used to construct the single final figure name [gmtsession].
+The extension is appended automatically from your *formats* selection(s).
 If your script only performs calculations or needs to make several figures then you will not use this argument.
     While not recommended, if your *prefix* has spaces in it then you must enclose your prefix in single or double quotes.